dendronhq/dendron-site/vault/dendron.dev.setup.md

 ### 5. Start Debugging (the plugin)

-- NOTE: you don't need to do this if you are not directly working on the extension (eg. you're working on the [[server|dendron.pro.dendron-next-server]])
+- NOTE: you don't need to do this if you are not directly working on the extension (eg. you're working on the [[server|pro.dendron-next-server]])

 To start an instance of the Dendron with the Debugger, Run `Extension (plugin-core)` from the debug panel in vscode